Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, stationary case

 where the index $n$ should now be understood as an iteration number (an obvious modification applies for treating \eqref{eq:hl_staz_approx2}).
 Since the right-hand side of \eqref{eq:hl_staz_approx} is a contraction, the iteration \eqref{eq:value_it} converges to its unique fixed point.
 The contraction coefficient, however, is given by $e^{-\lambda \Delta t}$, and the convergence becomes very slow as the approximation is refined.
-This backs the use of faster solvers for the fixed-point equation, in particular the so-called {\em Policy Iteration} (PI), which will be briefly reviewed here.
+This supports the use of faster solvers for the fixed-point equation, in particular the so-called {\em Policy Iteration} (PI), which will be briefly reviewed here.
+Note that, for shortness, we will outline the basic ideas on the case of an infinite grid, the introduction of boundary conditions being straightforward.